 - Above 3 mg/L – High inflammation

 While reference ranges may vary slightly, consistently elevated values often prompt further investigation.
-Doctors assess crp levels alongside symptoms and other blood markers rather than using them alone.
+Doctors assess CRP levels alongside symptoms and other blood markers rather than using them alone.
+If your routine lab tests show persistently raised CRP, further diagnostic workup is typically recommended.

 High CRP Means What Exactly?